Jarratts Buildings - The People

 By Wednesday 27th March 1889 the Bells were living at Taylor Terrace, a few yards from the Jarratts site, possibly because Jonas had taken a job at the Swaithe colliery.
 The day may have started like many others.
 Elizabeth rose at 7.00am to see Jonas and unmarried son Edwin off to work at the pit, probably making them breakfast and filling the 'snap' tins which contained food for a miner to eat underground during his shift.
 Elizabeth though had something on her mind.
 One of her sons was truanting.
 It is unclear whether the school attendance officer had visited or whether Elizabeth learnt of the truancy unofficially from one of her other children or a neighbour.
 She decided to follow the boy to check where he went.

 In the nineteenth century a working-class house was heated by a coal or wood fire that burnt in an open grate.
 Unless a moveable fire-guard was in place the flames were unprotected.
 Anything that wafted too close to them could easily ignite and occasionally sparks or embers flew spontaneously out of the grate.
-Elizabeth told the inquest that Lucy had put the baby down as soon as she left home, picked up a skipping rope and was jumping near the fire when the back of her skirt touched the flames.This account had allegedly been obtained from Selina, though it seems very detailed and mature for such a young witness.
+Elizabeth told the inquest that Lucy had put the baby down as soon as her mother left home, picked up a whip and top and was jumping near the fire when the back of her skirt touched the flames.This account had been obtained from Selina.

 It is clear that Lucy's skirt had caught fire first and she managed to pull it off and drop it onto the kitchen floor before realising that her other clothing was also alight.
 The safety advice of the age must have been drummed into her as she clearly knew that the best way to quell the flames was to roll in a rug or blanket to cut off the oxygen supply from the air.
 In a terrifying situation, she seems to have kept calm as she managed to get upstairs and rolled on the bed as she trying to wrap some bedding around her.
 What must have been going through her mind when the sheets also caught fire and she leapt from the bed to the window and then rolled on the floor can only be imagined.